 - Another way to get children involved is the PCC food re-packaging parties held at the West Seattle Food Bank usually from 7:00 p.m. – 9:00 p.m. on the second Monday, every other month (dates subject to change).
 This is a family friendly event that is open to the public to come and help re-package food for distributions.
 For more information about these events please visit http://www.pccnaturalmarkets.com/events/ws.html .

-- WSFB can also arrange for a food bank tour for your child upon request.
+- WSFB can also arrange for a food bank tour for your child, their organization or their school class, upon request.

 - WSFB cannot accept individuals for community service for any charges pertaining to theft, assault or any violent crime.
 You must have and present WSFB with all pertinent and appropriate court documents pertaining to the community service requirement.